ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 The code for rules is using the [**ibm_cbr_rule**](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cbr_rule) resource.
 The Terraform configuration for a typical rule is shown below.
-Similar to the browser UI:
+Similar to the browser UI, it has the following elements:
 * Contexts to specify the zones
 * Enforcement mode
-* Resources it applies to.
+* Resources it applies to, identified by attributes

 ```hcl
 resource "ibm_cbr_rule" "cbr_rule_cos_vpc" {